Last Updated March 2023

-Using the Surface Analyst to test 100% of the metal housings before they go into and after they come out of the washer, and then correlating the surface quality data the Surface Analyst provides, has equipped this renowned cable manufacturer with a cleaning process that is finally producing the level of successfully bonded connectors they need to satisfy their customers’ demands.
+Using the Surface Analyst to test 100% of the metal housings before they go into and after they come out of the washer and then correlating the surface quality data the Surface Analyst provides, equipped this renowned cable manufacturer with a cleaning process that is finally producing the level of successfully bonded connectors they need to satisfy their customers’ demands.

 Unlike the first laboratory they looked to for help, the comprehensive data supplied by Brighton Science allowed them to make knowledgeable decisions and see measurable gains from the new approach.

 There's no programmable setting on a molding machine that's going to guarantee it will bond.
 That would make manufacturers’ lives much much easier.
 Instead, if you can guarantee the housing is clean 100% of the time, then bonding will be successful 100% of the time.
-Once the cable manufacturer was able to measure the cleanliness of their metal surfaces and verify that each one was always as clean as necessary, then their bonding procedure was naturally far more successful.
+Once the cable manufacturer was able to measure the cleanliness of their metal surfaces and verify that each one was always as clean as necessary, then their bonding procedure was far more successful.